 Your Standard Income Protection cover is based on your Salary each year.
 Your annual premium is based on your cover and remains unchanged until 1 July the next year, unless we advise you otherwise.
-Refer to the Definitions section of this guide for the definition of Salary for Income Protection cover.
+Refer to the Definitions section of this Corporate Insurance Guide for the definition of Salary for Income Protection cover.